adamnew123456/lnsd/README.markdown

     hostname=foo.example
     daemonize=false

-(Note that it accepts any format which Python's configparser module - for example, comments).
+(Note that it accepts any format which Python's configparser module can - for example, comments).

 # Using lns-query